a-ads/blog/content/blog/faq-for-advertisers.md

 author: Olga Ostrovskaya
 thumbnail: /blog/assets/fqa.png
 big_picture: /blog/assets/fqa_shorts.png
-meta_title: FAQ for advertisers | A-ADS Blog
+meta_title: FAQ for advertisers | AADS Blog
-meta_description: Get answers to all your questions about advertising on A-ADS with our comprehensive FAQ.
+meta_description: Get answers to all your questions about advertising on AADS with our comprehensive FAQ.
 Learn about our accepted ad formats, how to start a campaign, payment models, and more.
-With no minimum daily budget or deposit amount, A-ADS offers flexibility and ease of use for advertisers.
-Start advertising on A-ADS today!
+With no minimum daily budget or deposit amount, AADS offers flexibility and ease of use for advertisers.
+Start advertising on AADS today!
 ---
 ## What are The Accepted Ad Formats?